Sootpaws/progressive-image-format/README.md

 image has been loaded to a high-enough resolution, potentially saving a significant amount of unneeded data transfer.

+## Running the Demo

+Dependencies:
+    - `make`
+    - `python3`
+    - The `pillow` Python library
+    - An HTTP server such as `miniserve`

+Procedure:
+    - Install all dependencies
+    - Run `make images` to generate PSI and SIF encodings of each image
+    - Serve the contents of this repository of HTTP and open `demo.html` in a web browser

+Using `psitool.py`:
+    - Usage: `python3 psitool.py <image path>`
+    - Encodes the given image into PSI and SIF formats, and write them to files with the same path but with `.psi` and `.sif` extensions

 ## Prior Work

 The Progressive JPEG format appears to be a reasonable implementation of this